Institut für Kristallzüchtung: Cooperations

 The IKZ cooperates with multiple national and international universities, non-university research institutes and with industrial partners.
 Beside the membership in the Gottfried Wilhelm Leibniz Scientific Community (WGL), the institute is also a member of the German Association for Crystal Growth (DGKK).

 A close cooperation exists with the Physics Department of the Humboldt University of Berlin at the Adlershof campus, which benefits from the physical proximity.

 Infrastructure

 The institute is divided into three departments: Classical Semiconductors, Dielectric and Wide Bandgap Materials, and Layers and Nanostructures.

 Beyond that, there is the so-called scientific service, including Numerical Modelling, Characterization, Equipment Maintenance and Development.

 About 120 people work at IKZ.
 The personnel is roughly made up of half scientists and half technical staff.

 The total budget of the institute amounts to approximately 8 million Euro.
 Within the framework of the basic financing, about 6.2 million of which are being paid by the federal government and the federal states in equal shares.

+Spin-Off

+The IKZ actively promotes spin-offs to translate its research into commercial applications.
+One such spin-off is NextGO Epi, founded in 2025 by Dr. Ta-Shun Chou, Dr. Andreas Popp, and Dr. Andreas Fiedler.
+The company produces high-quality β-Ga₂O₃ epiwafers for high-power electronics and photodetection applications, aiming to become a leading supplier of gallium oxide epiwafers and support the development of next-generation energy-efficient semiconductor devices.